 There's no shortage of fall fun in Louisiana, where autumn's arrival brings a variety of food, music and culture festivals.

 Fall’s arrival is signaled by many things: cheers of “Geaux Tigers” and “Who Dat," large black pots of steaming gumbo and a calendar jam-packed with fairs and festivals.
-Whether you're looking to hit the dance floor and groove or dig into our one-of-a-kind cuisine, you're sure to find a fest that is truly your Louisiana.
+Whether you're looking to hit the dance floor and two-step or dig into our one-of-a-kind cuisine, you're sure to find a fest that is truly Your Louisiana.

 Food Festivals

 Fall.
 Food.
 Festivals.
-These three simple words mean so much in Louisiana.
-Fall means a break from the summer heat; Food is what we do best; Festivals are when we throw a party to celebrate our favorite dish or crop.
+These three simple words mean so much in Louisiana, and we’re throwing a party to celebrate a break from the summer heat — and our favorite crops and dishes!
 So what’s on the menu?
-A little bit of everything!
+A little bit of everything.

 Since breakfast is the most important meal, let’s start with the 5,000-egg omelette served at the annual Giant Omelette Celebration in Abbeville.
-At this festival, they truly believe in the “incredible, edible egg” and honor it with a procession and egg-cracking contest.
+At this festival, they truly believe in the incredible, edible egg and honor it with live music, a formal procession and an egg-cracking contest.

 Like to work up an appetite with some good competition?
-Then take a seat at the pepper-eating contest held at the Pepper Festival in St. Martinville.
-Or if you like the idea of carb loading, sign up for the rice-eating contest at the International Rice Festival in Crowley.
-The annual Louisiana Pecan Festival in Colfax can get a little nutty, and the Andouille Festival in LaPlace packs a punch.
+Sign up for the rice-eating contest at the International Rice Festival in Crowley.
+The cooking contest at the annual Louisiana Pecan Festival in Colfax can get a little nutty, and the Andouille Festival in LaPlace packs a punch.

 Some festival planners can’t decide on just one food to celebrate so they choose an entire group!
 Don’t let the French names stop you from ordering mouthwatering dishes at the French Food Festival in Larose.
 Up in Shreveport, check out the Louisiana Soul Food Fall Festival to fill up on all the down-home comfort food to your heart's content.